 This paper is the second in the “Understanding Kim Jong Un’s Economic Policymaking,” Part 2 series, which focuses on the external elements of North Korea’s economic policy.
 The first installment of Part 2 was on Kim Jong Un’s tourism policy.
-This series uses a modified version of the McCune-Reischauer romanization system for North Korean text.
+This series is made possible through generous support from the Korea Foundation and the Henry Luce Foundation, and uses a modified version of the McCune-Reischauer romanization system for North Korean text.
 Diacritics are replaced with apostrophes.
 Some proper nouns follow internationally recognized spellings or North Korean transliterations instead.

 “DPRK Law on Economic Development Parks,” Korean Central News Agency (KCNA), January 16, 2014.
 This paper translates kyo’ngje kaebal ku (경제개발구) as “economic development zone (EDZ)” for consistency with North Korean English outlets’ most widely accepted rendering of the term (they have also used “economic development parks” but more rarely).
 Technically, “district” would be the better translation for ku (구), while “zone” would be more appropriate for the term chidae (지대) in Korean.